codeforpdx/recordexpungPDX/README.md

 * Email: admin@email.com, Password: admin
 * Email: user@email.com, Password: user

 In the course of backend development, one may not need to be running the React/HMR dev server.
-To build the frontend static files, and use the backend to serve them, run the following command:
+To build the frontend static files, and use Flask to serve them, run the following command:

 ```
 $ make frontend_down frontend_build